Daniel P. Bruggeman (Art)

 The Carleton College Arboretum represents a self-conscious effort to re-introduce some of the remnants of our native landscape.
 My musings regarding the significance of such a place have led me to this point in my art work.
 While the “Arb” is a terrific place, I find myself wondering if it represents the rare, endangered species that can only exist in captivity or whether it provides hope for larger tracts of habitat that might encourage a healthier environment."

-David has recently exhibited his paintings and dioramas at Groveland Gallery in Minneapolis and Bridgewater, Lustberg, Blumenfeld Gallery in New York.
+Daniel has recently exhibited his paintings and dioramas at Groveland Gallery in Minneapolis and Bridgewater, Lustberg, Blumenfeld Gallery in New York.
 His work can be found in public and private collections including The Minnesota Historical Society.

 More information about Daniel P. Bruggeman